All comparisons

 Do not move your transactional traffic.
 Postmark's reputation is earned and their no-marketing stance is what protects it.
 Move only the agent-specific traffic — addresses where an agent sends and reads replies, where typed reply events and injection scanning matter.
 Postmark's 30-day inbound retention also makes them poorly suited for agent products that need persistent conversation history.

-What about Postmark's no-cold-email policy?
+What about Postmark's transactional-only policy?

 Will Postmark ship typed reply events?